-- (b) The commission shall operate under the terms, rules, and procedures set forth in public local law including Chapter 170 of County Code, the Code of Ethics. - (c) All required financial disclosure statements shall be made available to the public in a searchable and otherwise appropriate electronic format; such availability shall be consistent with Chapter 170 of County Code. - (d) Financial disclosures required by the commission shall include specific information on contributions and compensation received by the reporting individual or a campaign on the behalf of the reporting individual from residential and commercial property developers.
+- (b) The commission shall operate under the terms, rules, and procedures set forth in public local law including Chapter 170 of County Code, the Code of Ethics. - (c) All required financial disclosure statements shall be made available to the public in a searchable and otherwise appropriate electronic format; such availability shall be consistent with Chapter 170 of County Code. - (d) Financial disclosures required by the commission shall include specific information on contributions and compensation received by the reporting individual or a campaign on the behalf of the reporting individual.
 Those reported contributions shall include both direct contributions or those from a political action committee.

-606. Planning Commission
+706. Planning Commission